ebotic1/SAMD21-assembly-example/README.md

 I was not able to make this program work without including arduino library in platformio.ini file.
 The library itself is never included in the code so I am not sure why is this happening.

 # Running LED game:
 This code is a small game where to progress further you have to press a button when a diode in the middle is turned on.
-So we will need 3 digital outputs and one interrupt pin for the button.
+Only one diode is turned on at the same time and they cycle with a fixed time step.
+Every time the button is pressed at the right moment the game speeds up.
+So to make this game we will need 3 digital outputs and one interrupt pin for the button.
 video: https://youtu.be/vdaP-d41_Sk